 October 13th.
 Four years since Elizabeth has been gone.

 The other day I was wrapped up in a conversation with a woman who was telling me about her sister.
 Since I hadn’t spoken of having any siblings, she assumed I was an only child.
 As she talked about how lucky she was to have her sister, I stood there thinking how strange it is to be in these kinds of situations.
 It’s common now for people to assume I’m an only child and I hate it.
 I want people to know I have a sister.
 In fact, in some ways, I feel like it’s a disrespect to Elizabeth’s life to not bring her up.
 But then I feel stuck with having to answer the inevitable follow-up question of “oh I didn’t know you had a sister!
 Where is she now?
 Does she live in back in Canada?”
-Sometimes I’m just not in the mood to let that sort of information out.
+Sometimes I’m just not in the mood to talk about it.
 Maybe the timing is wrong, or the mood is too light and cheerful for something dark like “oh she died!”
 Some days I just don’t feel like being vulnerable.
 But yet, I still want my sisters life to be acknowledged.

 I feel quite similar when it comes to writing.
 There are times when I want to bare my heart to the world and write out my sufferings and deepest vulnerabilities on my blog for anyone in the world to read.
 But then I have days when I’ll cringe at what I’ve let other strangers know about me and my life and all I want to do is keep my writing private, only allowing those I know and trust to read it.
 Writing to me is therapy.
 I honestly feel as though I need to write in order to feel sane.
 Oddly enough though, when my writing is public, it gives me the ultimate feeling of release.
 But it also feels like I’m standing on a busy street naked, while everyone passing by is wearing a suit, walking to work on a Monday morning.
 Sort of like that Alanis Morissette music video for her song “Thank You.”